devminsh02/Dual-stream-landmark-based-sequence-network-for-face-presentation-attack-detection/README.md

 > **Submitted to ICMIC 2025**
 > *Dual-Stream Landmark-Based Sequence Network for Face Presentation Attack Detection*

-📩 **If you would like to read the full research paper, please email me and I will share the PDF directly.**

 Author: Sun-hong Min
 📧 devminsh02@smail.kongju.ac.kr
 Co-Author : Moonseung choi
 📧 cbhoo3@smail.kongju.ac.kr